 About New Mexico

-When planning a holiday to the US, a road trip is our top recommendation, and New Mexico should absolutely be on your list.
+When planning a holiday to the US, a road trip in New Mexico should absolutely be on your list.
 There are options for public transport; however, renting a car is the best way to experience all that this region is waiting to show you.

 New Mexico is located in the southwest/western region of the United States, offering a unique and relaxing stop while visiting its neighbouring states.
 From picturesque mountainous landscapes, to hot springs, rivers, forests, and deserts, yet also city life, this state has it covered.
 Its Native American, Spanish and Mexican influences offer an incomparable place to dive in and get cultured.

 You can find seven communities along the bypass: Taos, Angel Fire, Eagle Nest, Red River, Taos Ski Valley and Questa.
 In the winter there are opportunities for skiing, snowboarding, tubing, snowmobile tours, and in the summer, the areas offer golf, rafting, horseback riding, hiking, and camping.

 Make your way over to Taos and its surrounding areas.
 Arroyo Seco is a beautiful little village just seven miles north of Taos.
 The village is lined with small shops and eateries, and offers the most stunning view of stars in the evening.

 The Earthship Biotecture in Taos is a must see.
 Here you can experience sustainable living and visit their demonstration Earthship made from natural and recycled materials.
 Admission is only $7 and it is literally ‘out of this world.'
 Along your way back to the main center of Taos, it's worth a stop to admire the Rio Grande Gorge Bridge and the street vendors selling crystals, arts and stone.